Joseph Raya: Episcopate

-Following his appointment as archbishop of Akko, Haifa, Nazareth and All Galilee on October 20, 1968, Archbishop Joseph led a peaceful demonstration of thousands of Arabs and Jews in Israel seeking justice for the villages of Kafr Bir'im and Iqrit in Upper Galilee that had been depopulated in 1948, and then destroyed.
+Following his appointment as Archeparch of Akka on October 20, 1968, Raya led a peaceful demonstration of thousands of Arabs and Jews in Israel seeking justice for the villages of Kafr Bir'im and Iqrit in Upper Galilee that had been depopulated in 1948, and then destroyed.
 Iqrit was the hometown of his second successor, Archbishop Elias Chacour.
 He sought justice through non-violent means and called upon Palestinians to be good citizens of Israel.

 Describing Raya's actions, Father John Catoir wrote in 1969:

 In August, 1972 he ordered all churches in his eparchy closed one Sunday to mourn for "the death of justice in Israel" as the two villages remained dispossessed.
 Explaining his position, Raya said:

 As archbishop, Raya was a controversial figure.
 While many admired his charismatic style and ecumenical leadership, some Arabs and members of the church hierarchy resented his overtures to Israel.
 Raya was opposed to the Melkite Holy Synod's proposal to internationalize Jerusalem.
 He also upset the Vatican with his aggressive campaign for the return of the Bir'im and Ikrit refugees and the sale of church land to impoverished Muslim farmers.
 Raya's letter of resignation declared that the Church hierarchy forced his decision to leave his post.
 The government of Israel considered him dangerous, but when he resigned Prime Minister Golda Meir begged him to reconsider.

 Raya's resignation came as a shock to many.
 The local Christian Youth Club collected several thousand signatures asking him to reconsider, and prominent Muslim, Jewish and Christian leaders in Israel and abroad voiced disappointment.
 Yoram Kaniuk described their thoughts on the archbishop, describing Raya as "incomprehensible.
 The great majority of people viewed him with suspicion.
 Because he failed to conform to generally accepted notions ...
 Unusual people, deeply religious men, men of morals we won't understand.
 Bishop Raya was out of step.
 He bore Israel no animosity.
 He cared for and looked after his spiritual flock."
 Departing his post, Raya used his final pastoral letter to underscore his ecumenical approach:

 After resigning his archbishopric on 13 July 1974, Raya moved to Madonna House in Combermere, Ontario, Canada.
 At some time between his resignation and 1975 he suffered a massive heart attack and had a quadruple bypass operation in Lexington, Kentucky.
 From his home in Combermere he lectured and wrote on Byzantine spirituality at various places, among them Fordham University's John XXIII Ecumenical Center in The Bronx and the Patriarchal Major Seminary at Raboue in Antelias, Lebanon.
 He returned to Lebanon in 1985 to assist the Diocese of Beirut with Archbishop Habib Bacha.
 In 1987 he assumed interim leadership of the Archdiocese of Banias in Marjayoun, Lebanon, which had been destroyed by the 1974 − 1991 Lebanese civil war.
 He moved back to Canada after the completion of this assignment and retired at Madonna House in 1990.
 Raya died on 10 June 2005, at St. Francis Memorial Hospital in Barry's Bay, Ontario, Canada.